ETB Sat

-ETB Sat is the television channel that the Euskal Irrati Telebista group broadcasts worldwide.
+ETB Sat was an international television channel operated by Euskal Irrati Telebista.

-This channel aims to bring television and Basque culture to Basques and others worldwide.
-Its programming is based primarily on self-produced content from the domestic flagship channels ETB 1 and ETB 2.
+The channel aimed to bring television and Basque culture to Basques and others worldwide.
+Its programming was based primarily on self-produced content from the domestic flagship channels ETB 1 and ETB 2.
 The programming is offered in Spanish, Basque and French.
 On 1 May 2013, the channel decided to cease broadcasting on Astra satellite in Europe, focusing its availability on CATV operators and the online live streaming.

-Canal Vasco ("Basque channel" in Spanish) is the name used to broadcast its contents via satellite and CATV operators in the Americas.
+On 1 January 2021, it was merged along with Canal Vasco into ETB Basque.